Seiferfl/Reasoning-Model/README.md

 # reasoning-model
-In this repo, I am trying to build and play with some simple models that use my naive idea of how reasoning, curiosity and working memory could be implemented in higher-order primate brains.
+In this repo, I am trying to build and play with some simple models that use my naive ideas of how reasoning and curiosity could be implemented.